 Day 4: Plymouth

 Spend a day with the Pilgrims.
 Start with a 17th-century reality check at Plimoth Plantation, which opens at 9am.
-The hands-on activities are almost as much fun as mingling with the "settlers," who stay in character as they chat with visitors.
+The hands-on activities are almost as much fun as mingling with the "settlers," who stay in character as they chat with visitors, and also interact with descendants of the Wampanoag and other Native Nations, who share their proud history and traditions.
 In downtown Plymouth, have lunch at the Lobster Hut, where the deck overlooks the harbor, then explore a bit, starting at Plymouth Rock.
-Take in some historic attractions -- the Mayflower II is next to the Rock, and the Pilgrim Hall Museum is nearby -- before returning to Boston or Cambridge for dinner.
+Take in some historic attractions -- the 1667 Jabez Howland House and the 1640 Sparrow House are both nearby—before returning to Boston or Cambridge for dinner.

 Day 5: Lexington & Concord

 Spend the morning in Lexington taking a walking tour of the historic sites and acquainting yourself with the earliest events of the Revolutionary War.
 Have lunch in Concord and explore the beautiful town, perhaps also visiting the Concord Museum, touring the North Bridge within Minute Man National Historical Park, and stopping at Walden Pond to dip your toes.
 Back in Boston, head to Top of the Hub for sunset drinks or dinner.